fangfufu/httpdirfs/README.md

 filesystem supports it.
 Otherwise your hard drive / SSD will get heavy I/O from cache file creation.
 For a list of filesystem that supports sparse allocation, please refer to [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_file_systems#Allocation_and_layout_policies).

+## Airsonic / Subsonic server support
+This is a new feature to 1.2.0.
+Now you can mount the music collection on your Airsonic / Subsonic server, and browse them using your favourite file browser.
+You simply have to supply both ``--sonic-username`` and ``--sonic-password`` to trigger the Airsonic / Subsonic server mode.
+For example:

+    ./httpdirfs -f --cache --sonic-username $USERNAME --sonic-password $PASSWORD $URL $MOUNT_POINT

+You definitely want to enable the cache for this one, otherwise it is painfully slow.

 ## Configuration file support
 This program has basic support for using a configuration file.
 The configuration